fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-12-10】[wasserth / TotalSegmentator](https://github.com/wasserth/TotalSegmentator) - Tool for robust segmentation of >100 important anatomical structures in CT and MR images
 * 【2025-12-08】[NVIDIA / cutile-python](https://github.com/NVIDIA/cutile-python) - cuTile is a programming model for writing parallel kernels for NVIDIA GPUs
 * 【2025-12-08】[BeehiveInnovations / pal-mcp-server](https://github.com/BeehiveInnovations/pal-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + [Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one.
 * 【2025-12-08】[DigitalPhonetics / IMS-Toucan](https://github.com/DigitalPhonetics/IMS-Toucan) - Controllable and fast Text-to-Speech for over 7000 languages!